-When you cook grains like barley, oats, millet, buckwheat, rice, and also pasta, the rule of thumb is that you salt the boiling water with a small handful of coarse sea salt.
-This will add flavour to the grain and you'll need less dressing later on.
+When you cook pearled barley, the rule of thumb is to salt the boiling water with a small handful of coarse sea salt.
+Salt will add flavor to the grain, and you'll need less dressing later.

 Cool down the barley quickly

-Barley is best eaten al dente, with a nice bite and chew to it.
-To achieve this you want to cool down the barley as soon as you drain it.
+Barley is best eaten al dente, with a nice bite and chew.
+To achieve this, you want to cool down the barley as soon as you drain it.
 To do that, avoid putting it under cold running water.
-That will remove a lot of the flavour and texture.
+That will remove a lot of the flavor and texture.

-Instead, place it in a very cold bowl that you previously refrigerated and add the cold juice of one lemon in it.
+Instead, transfer it into a cold bowl that you previously refrigerated and add the cold juice of one lemon to it.
 Also, stir it often when in the bowl to allow the hot steam to escape.

 Yes.
 Barley is a whole ancient grain cultivated for over 10000 years.
 Eating more whole grains and vegetables is the number one recommendation in the scientific community to live a longer and healthier life.

-Barley will not only make you strong and fit, but thanks to its dietary fibre content it will help reduce inflammation in your body.
+Barley will not only make you strong and fit, but thanks to its dietary fiber content, it will help reduce inflammation in your body.

 Being a whole grain, barley takes about 45 minutes to boil.
-To be sure, check the package instructions, and also taste the barley to make sure you won't overcook it.
+To be sure, check the package instructions and taste the barley to ensure you won't overcook it.

-You can store your vegan Italian barley salad in an airtight container in the fridge for up to 3 days.
-Barley salad is best eaten cold, so no need to reheat it when you take it out of the fridge.
+You can store this barley salad in an airtight container in the fridge for up to 3 days.
+Barley salad is best eaten cold or at room temperature, so there is no need to reheat it when you take it out of the fridge.

-To make the flavours come out again, take it out of the refrigerator 30 minutes before eating it.
+To make the flavors come out again, take the salad from the refrigerator 30 minutes before eating it.

-- 4 L (1 gal) water to cook the barley
+- 1 gallon water to cook the barley

-- ½ tbsp coarse sea salt to salt the cooking water
+- ½ tablespoon coarse salt to season the cooking water

 - 2 zucchini